 Medication and therapy to help you quit

-There are many different methods that have successfully helped people to quit smoking.
-You may be successful with the first method you try.
-More likely, you’ll have to try a number of different methods or a combination of treatments to find the ones that work best for you.
+There are many different methods that have successfully helped people to kick the smoking habit.
+While you may be successful with the first method you try, more likely you’ll have to try a number of different methods or a combination of treatments to find the ones that work best for you.

-Smoking cessation medications can ease withdrawal symptoms and reduce cravings, and are most effective when used as part of a comprehensive stop smoking program monitored by your physician.
+Smoking cessation medications can ease withdrawal symptoms and reduce cravings.
+They are most effective when used as part of a comprehensive stop smoking program monitored by your physician.
 Talk to your doctor about your options and whether an anti-smoking medication is right for you.
 The U.S. Food and Drug Administration (FDA) approved options are:

 Nicotine replacement therapy.
 Nicotine replacement therapy involves "replacing" cigarettes with other nicotine substitutes, such as nicotine gum, patch, lozenge, inhaler, or nasal spray.
-It works by delivering small and steady doses of nicotine into the body to relieve some of the withdrawal symptoms without the tars and poisonous gases found in cigarettes.
-This type of treatment helps smokers focus on breaking their psychological addiction and makes it easier to concentrate on learning new behaviors and coping skills.
+It relieves some of the withdrawal symptoms by delivering small and steady doses of nicotine into your body without the tars and poisonous gases found in cigarettes.
+This type of treatment helps you focus on breaking your psychological addiction and makes it easier to concentrate on learning new behaviors and coping skills.